Seiobo There Below: 610. Just a Dry Strip in the Blue

 Oswald Kienzl, a Swiss landscape painter, is standing in line for a train ticket to visit his lover Valentine the morning after learning of the death of his ex-lover and model Augustine.
 He is extremely agitated, wild, and intimidating to the other passengers in line, who all know of Augustine's death because of Kienzl's fame.
 He ruminates on the universality of death for everyone, including himself and his lovers.
 He protests that he is a painter of life, not death.
 His paintings show and celebrate life, not mere landscapes.
 He is brought back to an untitled painting he finished yesterday, and its simplicity and beauty.
 He would like to change and alter it to make it more perfect.
 Still he rages against the line and elderly ticket clerk who delays him.
-When he finally gets on the train, he is positioned to look at Lake Geneva, and he realizes that out there is the expanse containing everything within it, and he realizes the name for his painting, "Fomenrhytmus der Landschaft."
+When he finally gets on the train, he is positioned to look at Lake Geneva, and he realizes that out there is the expanse containing everything within it, and he realizes the name for his painting, "Formenrhytmus der Landschaft."